joshchang1112/AICup-Course_Challenge/README.md

 *   `preprocess.py`: Tokenize the raw texts of papers, convert word tokens to ids for below training using RoBERTa.

-*   `train.py`: Fine-tuned RoBERTa model on multi-label classification task with args parameters. `python train.py --help` for more information.
+*   `train.py`: Fine-tuned and predict using RoBERTa model on multi-label classification task with args parameters.

 *   `dataset.py`: The dataset when fine-tuning RoBERTa model.